Ana-Niko-byte/zenlist/README.md

 The application is available for viewing [here](https://zenlist-b604919b54d1.herokuapp.com/).

 ## A Little Bit About Zenlist
 Zenlist is a task-tracking Django application, designed to provide users an easy and quick way of organising and managing day-to-day tasks for different environments.
-With custom filtering systems and an intuitive interface, zenlist is the perfect go-to for anyone who wishes to improve their time-management skills and stay on top of their day.
+With accessible sorting systems and an intuitive interface, Zenlist is the perfect go-to for anyone who wishes to improve their time-management skills and stay on top of their day.

 # Business/Social Goals
-- Allow for organisation/categorisation of assets in a clear system (user-created environments) to make the platform easily accessible and understandable.
+- Allow for organisation/categorisation of assets in a clear system (user-created environments with sorting functionality) to make the platform easily accessible and understandable.

 - Design the platform to be accessible for all ages (or at minimum for those over 12 years of age).